-Storms: Uncertainty with regard to the size and frequency of hurricanes resulting from global meteorological events, such as El Nino and La Nina, cannot be predicted over a set period of time.
+Uncertainty with regard to the size and frequency of hurricanes resulting from global meteorological events, such as El Nino and La Nina, cannot be predicted over a set period of time.
 The storm record is constantly being updated and a large storm such as Hurricane Rita or a slow moving storm such as Hurricane Isaac can alter the expected return period for other storms.
 To reduce the uncertainties of storm events, storms with varying degrees of size, intensity, and path were included in the modeling.
-By using a long-term record of different storm scenarios, the effects of such storms were incorporated into the modeling to reduce the uncertainty in the determination of Project benefits (see Appendix C Hydraulics, Hydrology, and Climate Preparedness and Resiliency).
+By using a long-term record of different storm scenarios, the effects of such storms were incorporated into the modeling to reduce the uncertainty in the determination of Project benefits (see Appendix C, Hydraulics, Hydrology, and Climate Preparedness and Resiliency).

-If indicated by monitoring of RLSR and/or climate non-stationarity, the nonstructural Project can be adaptive and make adjustments to design criteria and structures preliminarily recommended for inclusion in the Project.
+If indicated by monitoring of RSLR and/or climate non-stationary, the nonstructural project can be adaptive and make adjustments to design criteria and structures preliminarily recommended for inclusion in the project.
 This is achievable because the implementation of a broad regional nonstructural project, as well as evidence of a greater-than-predicted rate of RSLR and/or coastal storm damages, would be distributed over time.
-As sea level changes and is updated over time, the floodplain definitions would change, design criteria can be adapted, and the predicted 2075 0.01 APE BFE could be adjusted upward.
-This could require raising structures deemed eligible in the TSP to a higher elevation than identified at this time.
-Conversely, some structures that were already elevated would return to the risk pool earlier than forecasted.
+As sea level changes and is updated over time, the floodplain definitions would change, design criteria can be adapted and the predicted 2075 0.004 AEP BFE could be adjusted upward.
+This could require raising structures deemed eligible in the RP to a higher elevation (only if not initially determined eligible or if not already elevated to the 13 foot maximum of 99 percent of eligible structures) than identified at this time or inclusion of additional structures eligible for wet or dry floodproofing.
+Conversely, some elevated structures would return to the risk pool earlier than forecasted if the actual RSLR is more consistent with the high rate rather than the predicted intermediate RSLR.
 However, this would also be a time distributed effect and identification of greater than expected RSLR would correspond to a potential reduction of forecast benefits.